-We had a net deferred tax asset of \$38.4 million at March 31, 2018, \$39.3 million at December 31, 2017 and \$49.8 million at December 31, 2016.
+We had a net deferred tax asset net of deferred liabilities of \$36.0 million at September 30, 2018, \$39.3 million at December 31, 2017 and \$49.8 million at December 31, 2016.
 The Tax Cuts and Job Acts, which was enacted into law on December 22, 2017, resulted in a reduction in our deferred tax asset of \$13.9 million in the fourth quarter of 2017.
 This decrease was partially offset by the full release of the remaining \$4.5 million valuation allowance against our deferred tax asset in the fourth quarter of 2017.
-As of March 31, 2018, our deferred tax assets were fully realizable with no valuation allowance held against the balance.
+As of September 30, 2018, our deferred tax assets were fully realizable with no valuation allowance held against the balance.
 Our management concluded that it was more likely than not that the entire amount will be realized.